First, get into MIT.

 What advice can we give to improve your chances to get in?
 The best thing to do is to first learn about our latest research projects before you write your statement of objectives.
-You can download publications, and contact the students working on the projects that interest you most.
-Because of so many talented applicants, often the admission decisions come down to choosing those whose passions are most closely aligned with current research goals.
+You can download publications, and contact the students and postdocs working on the projects that interest you most.
+Because of so many talented applicants, the admission decisions sometimes come down to choosing those whose passions and strengths are most closely aligned with current research goals.
 Learn what interests us and see if it is a good fit to your interests.
-Of course you can also feel free to suggest things you think we should be interested in.
-Great design and visualization skills demonstrated in a portfolio are always a plus.
+Feel free also to suggest things you think we should be interested in.
+Great design, visualization, and communication skills are always a plus.

-Professor Picard rarely accepts more than 1-2 new students a year and some years accepts none.
-It is wise to target several areas of interest in your admissions application, to increase your chances of getting into MIT, and then once you are at MIT or in the Media Lab, you will find there are few walls.
-Thus, repeat the process above for 2 or 3 groups that interest you.
+Professor Picard rarely accepts more than 1-2 new students a year and some years she accepts none.
+It is wise to target several areas of interest in your admissions application, to increase your chances of #1 getting into MIT, and #2 coming to our group.
+Once you are at MIT you will find there are few walls.
+Thus, you are encouraged to find 2 or 3 groups at MIT that interest you and apply broadly.

-Picard personally goes through the applications to Media Arts and Sciences that mention Affective Computing or Autism, so list these if you want to consider working with this group.
-If you make the "short-list" of admits, then Picard will likely follow up with you by phone or by arranging a face-to-face meeting before admissions decisions are made.
+Picard personally goes through the applications to Media Arts and Sciences that mention Affective Computing or Autism, so list either of these if you want to consider working with this group.
+If you make the short-list during admissions, then Picard will plan to follow up with you by phone or by arranging a face-to-face meeting before final decisions are made.

 We wish we had the resources to engage in email dialogue or otherwise interact with all applicants, their families, and others who email us on your behalf.
-Please do not expect personal responses to all your mails; Prof. Picard gets hundreds of mails a day and has time to respond to only a small handful.
+Please do not expect personal responses to all your mails; Prof. Picard gets over 1000 mails/week and has time to respond to only a small handful.